jasandoval1/windev_training/dotnet/multimodule-assemblies/README.md

 .module Module1.netmodule
 ```

 We recognize the first as an assembly reference to the `mscorlib` assembly, and the second as the line that declares `Module1.netmodule` as a .NET managed module.
-What is conspicuously absent is an assembly manifest, implying that this module, on its own, is _not_ also an assembly.
+What is conspicuously absent is an assembly manifest, implying that this module, on its own, is _not_ an assembly.

 Now lets look at the main application itself.